Monada-Dominion/domain_10/README.md

 # domain_10
-Hexagon with a rhombus with intersected diagonals inside | Development
+Hexagon with a quadrangle inside | Community Building & Integration